btotharye/serpentbot/data/nlu.md

 - thank you so much
 - many thanks

-## intent:chitchat
+## intent:help
-- I like pizza
+- I need help
+- what can you help with
+- can you help me
-- Are you a bot?
+- how can you help me
+- help
-- Tell me your favourite song
+- help me

+## intent:ball_python_husbandry
+- ball python husbandry
+- can you help me with ball python husbandry
-- Where are the best tacos?
+- what is the best way to keep a ball python

+## intent:ball_availability
+- ball python availability
+- what is your current availability
+- what do you have available
+- do you have any snakes for sale
+- what do you have for sale